cfpb/design-manual/ui-toolkit/modals.md

 <h5 id="use-when">Only use modals to meet these objectives</h5>
 <p><strong>Feedback or correction</strong><br>
-<p>Modals can be effective for communicating a warning or alert outside the main web page.
+Modals can be effective for communicating a warning or alert outside the main web page.
 They can be triggered by a user interaction (like pressing a button to “save”) or without an interaction (like a timeout warning after a period of inactivity).</p>

 <p><strong>Interruption</strong><br>
-<p>Use modals to force the user to complete a task or make a decision that requires their full attention outside of the main workflow.
+Use modals to force the user to complete a task or make a decision that requires their full attention outside of the main workflow.
 A critical piece of this scenario is that you need the workflow to be interrupted to be effective.
 If not, explore other UI elements to accomplish the goal.</p>

 <div class="content-50 content-first">
   <h5 id="examples">Examples of when to use modals</h5>